 Chop the salami and provolone into bit size pieces, chunks work best if you can get thick pieces of cheese and salami.
 Grate the Parmesan and mozzarella.
 Mix the meat, eggs, butter and cheeses together along with lot's of fresh black pepper.

-Make the Italian bread dough and after the first rising spread the bread dough on lightly floured surface to three long strips and flatten out.
+Make the Italian bread dough and after the first rising spread the bread dough on lightly floured surface.

 Place the raw eggs in crevices of your choice.